aminariafar/Multivariate-TreeBased-Spline/README.md

 ### Jupyter Notebook
 - **`spline_tree.ipynb`** — Main notebook containing:
-  - Implementation of the TreeSpline model and its variants
+  - Implementation of the MTS model and its variants
   - Data-generation utilities for correlated and uncorrelated feature scenarios
   - Experimental comparisons with GAM and polynomial baselines
   - Visualization of model performance, error behavior, and computational cost